 This one is a hit or miss, but we did notice that reviewers who have multiple reviews marked as funny or useful stand a better chance of having their reviews stick.
 In addition to being a business owner, if you are also an engaged Yelper, then take the time to mark reviews as funny or helpful.
 By doing this, not only are you helping shoppers but you are also increasing the credibility and engagement power of other Yelpers.
 Be generous with your clicks.

 - The Reviewer Does Not Have Yelp Friends

 Let’s not forget that Yelp is, at its very heart, a community; and being social is exemplary.
 Reviewers with friends are far more likely to have credibility and have their reviews overcome the Yelp filters.
 Lone Rangers don’t really stand a chance, either as businesses or as individuals.
 You should make a concerted effort to engage with other Yelpers at a social level, both online and offline.

 “Yelp can be extremely beneficial for your business if you are willing to engage with your Yelpers and maintain a vision of community.”

-Keep in mind that asking for Yelp reviews is against Yelp’s policies.
+Keep in mind that asking for Yelp reviews is discouraged.
 Instead, we recommend you spend time engaging with prior reviewers via review responses and building a business rooted in excellence in order to earn your reviews fair and square.

 Yelp is a key player when it comes to building your online reputation, and it can help you expand your marketing reach, even without advertising.
 Don’t let this opportunity go to waste.